The appraisal process is an estimation that generates an opinion of value.

-One of the three is the Cost Approach - which is what it would cost to replace the improvements, less physical deterioration and other factors, plus the land value.
+One of the processes in use is the Cost Approach, which evaluates what it would cost to replace the improvements to the property, minus depreciation and physical deterioration, plus the land value.

-Easily the most common approach in figuring the worth of a house is the Sales Comparison Approach which involves making a comparison to comparable properties nearby.
+Easily the most common approach in figuring the value of a house is the Sales Comparison Approach which involves concluding a comparison to comparable homes nearby.

-Being the most commonly used approach, the Sales Comparison Approach is generally the most accurate and best indicator of value for a residential property.
+The Sales Comparison Approach is normally the most accurate and clearest indicator of value for a residence.

-The Income Approach is mainly used for determining the cost of income-producing properties based on what an investor would pay based on the amount of income a property would bring in.
+The Income Approach is primarily used for determining the cost of income-producing properties based on what an investor would pay based on the amount of income a property produce.

 If you are applying for a loan.